katerina7479/vagrant_ubuntu14_shell/README.md

 And it will install next time.

+To exit the virtual machine, do

+`> exit`

-If you want to throw it away, do:
+If you want to throw the machine away, do:

 `> vagrant destroy`